-Social Media Shaming is a widespread phenomena.
-Exposing perceived wrongdoers to the public pillory of the Internet has become a popular pastime.
+Social media shaming is a widespread phenomenon.
+Exposing perceived wrongdoers to the public pillory of the internet has become a popular pastime.
 Although there may be legitimate instances in which it is justified, such as in the cases of corrupt politicians or abusive police officers, more often than not social media shaming is used to either garner likes and views to a social media page or website, or to blackmail the people being shamed.
 The objective of the shamer is often financial.
-The Internet terrorist will hold you hostage until you pay to remove the damning video.
+The internet terrorist will hold you hostage until you pay to remove the damning video.

 A particularly dark downside to the social media shaming phenomenon is when the news media catches wind of a post with hundreds of thousands, perhaps millions of viral views.
 Riding the shaming tide, this mass broadcast exposure rapidly hastens the downfall of the unfortunate target.
 Legitimate critique or not, the uproar can lead to dire consequences, such as loss of employment for the shaming victim.